Olivia Pratt-Korbel's killer must own up, says mum

 "No one, no one at all should have to go through this."

-Ms Korbel said the family had been planning days out and a trip to buy Olivia's new school uniform before she died.
+Ms Korbel said the family had been planning days out and a trip to buy Olivia's new school uniform shortly before she was killed.

-She said: "I didn't get that chance to go and get her school uniform.
+Speaking with a bandaged arm, she said: "I didn't get that chance to go and get her school uniform.
 But I'll keep going, for Liv."

+"She was my little shadow, She went everywhere with me.
+Everyone that she met, they fell in love with her.

+"She left her mark on everyone that she met.
+She may only have been nine but she packed a lot in them nine years."

-She broke down in tears as she described how her daughter would never stop talking and said: "That's what I miss the most, because I can't hear her talk."
+Ms Lorbel broke down in tears as she described how her daughter would never stop talking, adding: "That's what I miss the most, because I can't hear her talk."

 Olivia's father, John Francis Pratt, has also paid tribute to his daughter and called for anyone with information about her death to come forward.